BRILLIANT Awards 2025

 Celebrating BRILLIANT Education

-The BRILLIANT Awards shine a light on schools, colleges, and universities that are leading the way in innovation, creativity, industry engagement and future-focused learning.
-If you're helping young people thrive in an ever-changing world — we want to celebrate your work.
+The BRILLIANT Awards shine a light on schools, colleges, and universities that are leading the way in STEAM education and Industry engagement.
+If you're equipping young people with the skills they need to thrive in an ever-changing world — we want to celebrate your work.

 BRILLIANT invites you to join its mission to empower educators, transform education, and equip students with the skills and mindset needed for a brilliant future.
 Together, we can revolutionise teaching and learning, nurturing a generation of innovative thinkers and problem solvers.